cardillan/mindcode/doc/syntax/SYNTAX-3-STATEMENTS.markdown

 print(a, b, c, d);
 ```

 This code initializes values `a`, `b`, `c` and `d` to `1`, `2`, `3` and `4` respectively.
-No warning about these variables not being initialized is made, because their initial values aren't used inside the loop body.
+No warning about these variables not being initialized is made because their initial values aren't used inside the loop body.

-If some of the elements in the list cannot be modified, it is an error if it is assigned to an `out` loop control variable:
+If some elements in the list cannot be modified, it is an error if it is assigned to an `out` loop control variable:

 ```
 // Error - 'c + 1' is not a variable